riyajoshi-cloud/Javascript-Tutorial/README.md

 ## Why I Created This Repository

-While participating in the IDE Bootcamp 2026 and building my own student projects (like StayEase and a digital nutrition app), I realized that casually watching videos wasn't enough.
+While participating in the IDE Bootcamp 2026 and building my own student projects, I realized that casually watching videos wasn't enough.
 I needed a solid, practical coding foundation to actually bring my ideas to life.

 I often saw my juniors getting stuck in "tutorial hell" and feeling overwhelmed by how much there is to learn.
 Mastering code shouldn't feel impossible.
 I built this repository to show you that you need **only 50 days of JavaScript** to build a strong, working foundation.
 I wanted to turn a massive subject into an **easy tutorial** journey, providing a clean, step-by-step tracker so you can hold yourself accountable and actually start building.